Can Dogs Get Fleas in Winter?

 Next, consider treating your home for fleas.
-There are many options, like indoor foggers, carpet spray or carpet powder, and home spray.
+There are many options, like indoor foggers, carpet spray, and home spray.
 It is important to treat your home since fleas will use your home as a shelter during the winter.

 Consider treating your yard too.
 Adams Yard & Garden Spray can kill fleas in all their life cycles and protect the yard, garden, and shrubs for up to four weeks.

 Even in the winter, you should continue treating your dog, home, and yard for fleas.
 Dogs can easily get fleas in the winter because the little bugs might take shelter in your warmer home to help them survive.
 If you want to be extra prepared, sign up for alerts to learn when there's a flea outbreak in your region.

 - lfenbein, Hanie.
 "Do Fleas Die in the Winter?"
 PetMD, 4 November 2019, https://www.petmd.com/dog/parasites/do-fleas-survive-winter